Hotmoka/hotmoka/tutorial/Takamaka.md

 register by calling the `addAsPayee()` method.
-Moreover, the contract distributes green coins sent to the `distributeGreen()` method and red coins sent to the `distributeRed()` method, keeping the rest for the owner of the contract.
+Moreover, the contract distributes green coins sent to the `distributeGreen()` method and red coins sent to the `distributeRed()` method, sending the rest to the owner of the contract (in general, there is a rest because of arithmetic approximation).
 Hence, the contract holds coins only temporarily.
 The `@RedPayable` annotation states that the `distributeRed()` method transfers red coins when called.